To celebrate the dedication and performance of our athletes, the OAC provides recognition through various awards.

 $500 Bursary for Post-secondary Education

 This bursary is awarded annually in memory of former Club President, Steve Russell.
-It is intended to recognize those athletes who best exemplify his giving, caring, and “be the best you can be!” philosophy.
+It is intended to recognize those athletes who best exemplify their giving, caring, and being the “best you can be!” philosophy.
 Steve supported all KT&FC events and tragically died while volunteering at a KT&FC fundraiser.

 The senior coaches of the Club have traditionally selected the Bursary recipients.
 These coaches have typically worked with graduating athletes for a number of years, and best know the abilities and personal qualities of the applicants.
 Two members of the executive will sit on the selection committee along with the senior coaches.